simonhamp/advanced-nova-media-library/readme.md

 ![Cropping](https://raw.githubusercontent.com/ebess/advanced-nova-media-library/master/docs/cropping.gif)

 By default you are able to crop / rotate images by clicking the scissors in the left bottom corner on the edit view.
+This package uses [Vue Advanced Cropper](https://norserium.github.io/vue-advanced-cropper/) for image cropping.
-The [vue-js-clipper](https://github.com/timtnleeProject/vuejs-clipper) is used for this purpose.
-The cropping feature is limited to mime type of `image/jpg`, `image/jpeg` and `image/png`.
+The cropping feature is limited to files with a MIME type of `image/jpg`, `image/jpeg` or `image/png`.

 **Important:** By cropping an existing image the original media model is deleted and replaced by the cropped image.
 All custom properties are copied form the old to the new model.